FAQs for Student Conduct (Students)

 I have current criminal charges pending, why is the College still pursuing its own charges?

 The two processes are separate and distinct.
-The criminal court system operates under the District Attorney’s Office and determines guilt or innocence in violations of criminal or civil law.
+The criminal court system determines guilt or innocence in violations of criminal or civil law.
 The criminal court system lies outside the college’s purview, and does not influence the college’s determination of Student Code of Conduct violations.
 While they often run on parallel tracks, the principle of due process does not require campus disciplinary proceedings to be postponed until related criminal matters are settled, and thus the imposition of college discipline need not await the outcome of criminal proceedings.

 On what grounds can an appeal be heard?